 If you already own a new domain name, you can add that one here.

 Finally, complete your package information.

 At this point, I would actually recommend choosing the 12 month plan as well as domain privacy.
 Mathematically, it works out to be a little more expensive than purchasing 36 months upfront but you never know what will happen down the line.
-Test blogging out for a year and then choose long-term saving plans next time around.
-As far as privacy goes, you don’t need annoying spam mail from everyone- keep your information locked up.
+Don’t get stuck paying more a website that you don’t want to keep a year from now.
+If you’re a new blogger, lets test the waters first.
+You can select more long-term saving options next time around.
+As far as privacy goes, you don’t want annoying spam mail from anyone so it is better to keep your information locked up safe.